araobp/parking/README.md

 #### Docker-based software management for IoT gateways (i.e., Raspberry Pi 3)

 AWS Shadow is OK, but AWS does not support software life cycle management (such as software upgrade) for IoT gateways.
-I use neither Chef, Puppet nor Ansible, since these tools make things complicated.
+I use neither Chef, Puppet nor Ansible, since those tools make things complicated.
 I want something like [Resin.io](https://resin.io/) that is based on Docker.

 AWS recommends us to use Shadow and S3 for OTA: https://forums.aws.amazon.com/thread.jspa?messageID=706302